-To combat California’s energy consumption, Title 24 has been implemented across the California for both residential and commercial buildings that are planning to use HVAC systems.
-Following are the requirements that California’s building codes for HVAC systems demand In order to ensure compliance with title 24.
+To combat California’s energy consumption, Title 24 has been implemented across California for both residential and commercial buildings that are planning to use HVAC systems.
+Following are the requirements that California’s building codes for HVAC systems demand To ensure compliance with Title 24.

 Duct Installation Standards